openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 # OP Metadata {#opmetadata}

-The OP advertises its capabilities with respect to Verified Claims in its openid-configuration (see [@!OpenID-Discovery]) using the following new elements:
+This specification defines additional element that OP needs to advertise its capabilities with respect to Verified Claims in its openid-configuration (see [@!OpenID-Discovery]) using the following new elements:

-`evidence_supported`: REQUIRED when one or more type of evidence is supported.
-JSON array containing all types of identity evidence the OP uses.
-This array MUST have at least one member.
-Members of this array SHOULD only be the types of evidence supported by the OP in the evidence element (see [@!evidence_element]).

-`documents_supported`: REQUIRED when `evidence_supported` contains "document".
-JSON array containing all identity document types utilized by the OP for identity verification.
-This array MUST have at least one member.

-`documents_methods_supported`: OPTIONAL.
-JSON array containing the methods the OP supports for evidences of type "document" (see @!predefined_values).
-When present this array MUST have at least one member.

-`documents_check_methods_supported`: OPTIONAL.
-JSON array containing the check methods the OP supports for evidences of type "document" (see @!predefined_values).
-When present this array MUST have at least one member.

-`electronic_records_supported`: REQUIRED when `evidence_supported` contains "electronic\_record".
-JSON array containing all electronic record types the OP supports (see [@!predefined_values]).
-When present this array MUST have at least one member.

 `attachments_supported`: REQUIRED when OP supports attachments.
 JSON array containing all attachment types supported by the OP.
 Possible values are `external` and `embedded`.
 When present this array MUST have at least one member.
 If omitted, the OP does not support attachments.